ninomegadriver/At64/README.md

 # At64
-Arduino stketch to turn an AtMega328 board into a N64 Controller
+Arduino IDE stketch to turn an AtMega328 board into a N64 Controller.
+See At64.ino for more info and pinouts.